 Private Sub Worksheet_SelectionChange(ByVal Target As Range) Selection.Worksheet.Cells.FormatConditions.Delete Selection.FormatConditions.Add xlExpression, , "TRUE" Selection.FormatConditions(1).Interior.Color = vbYellow End Sub

-The code deletes any previous cell formats and formats any selection particularly in Sheet3.
-In the code, we choose Yellow as the highlighting color, you can choose yours.
+The code deletes any previous cell formats and formats any selection, particularly in Sheet3.
+In the code, we chose Yellow as the highlighting color, you can choose yours.

 Step 3: Back to the Excel Worksheet, select any cells or range of cells; you’ll see it simultaneously get highlighted with Yellow color.

-Read More: VBA to Change Cell Color Based on Value in Excel (3 Easy Examples)
+Read More: Excel VBA to Highlight Cell Based on Value

 In this article, we use Excel’s features such as Define Name, Format Cells, Cell Styles, and Conditional formatting as well as VBA Macro Code to highlight selected cells.
 Defined Name, Format Cells, and Cell Styles features highlight any selected cells with no dynamic operability.
 Conditional formatting highlights active cell’s row and column offering one-dimensional usage.
 However, VBA Macro Code offers dynamic highlighting of selected cells as you move on a cell to cell or range to range.
 Hope above discussed methods fulfill your quest.
 Comment, if you have further queries or have something to add.